gastonguaysiu/KIRP_II_ML_prediction/RNA_seq/readme.md

 ## Challenges with RNA_seq Hyperparameters

 The primary challenge in employing RNA_seq data for k-means clustering lies in the relatively low quality of the data brought on by the purity of the tumour.
-In the RNA_seq data, the normal tissue sample chare the highest similarity to the worst OS group based on PCA analysis.
+In the RNA_seq data, the normal tissue sample has the highest similarity to the worst OS group based on PCA analysis.

 ## Running the Scripts